Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Choose your contact form

-You can now move onto the ‘Actions’ section and click the ‘Add Actions’ button.
+You can now move to the ‘Actions’ section and click the ‘Add Actions’ button.

-Uncanny Automator will now show all of the different integrations you can use.
+Uncanny Automator will now show all the different integrations you can use in the action.

 Click add action button

-You may see different options depending on whether you’re creating a recipe for logged-in users, or everyone.
+You may see different options depending on whether you are creating a recipe for logged-in users or everyone.

 In ‘Actions,’ select ‘Automator’ as the integration.